 Welcome, Introduction & Virtual Tour

-Our mission from September 2020 is a strong focus on providing authentic experiences, which bring society into our protected school environment, in order to ensure every learner achieves the best possible outcomes in learning, social and emotional wellbeing.
-We are a ‘Healthy School’ and promote the importance of health and wellbeing.
-We will therefore continue to work creatively to ensure our pupils thrive by remaining active, accessing as many opportunities as possible to enrich their lives and wellbeing, develop their life skills and prepare them for adulthood.
+Our mission from 2021-2022 is a strong focus on providing fun and exciting experiences, which focus on developing engagement, skills and knowledge.
+We are a ‘Healthy School’ and promote the importance of health and mental wellbeing.
+We will therefore continue to work creatively to ensure our pupils thrive by remaining active, accessing as many opportunities as possible to enrich their lives, cultural capital and wellbeing, develop their life skills and prepare them for adulthood.
 This includes partnerships with key organisations that can work collaboratively with us to promote this inclusive approach.

-I also warmly encourage you to find out more about our fantastic school, so please spend time reading the introduction below and looking around our new website.
+I warmly encourage you to find out more about our fantastic school, so please spend time reading the introduction below and looking around our website.

 Mrs C Steele